 The wall of the gas purge desiccator consists of a gas inlet and outlet allowing the movement of gas.
 They can reach the desired humidity level much quicker than standard and automated desiccators and provide a dust-free environment.

-Vacuum desiccator is best for long-term storage of the materials which can be damaged by air.
-It can also be used for degassing techniques.
-It is flexible since the stopcock can be removed to disconnect the vacuum pump to use regular desiccants in it.
+It is best for long-term storage of the materials that air can damage.
+Its other use is for degassing techniques.
+It is flexible since the stopcock is removable to disconnect the vacuum pump to use regular desiccants in it.

 The desiccator consists of various parts which include:

 - Desiccator Cabinet/Chamber: A desiccator cabinet can be round or in cubic form.
 Round-style desiccators typically have one shelf and a domed top to provide extra vertical space.
 Cabinet-style desiccators provide easier accessibility, greater storage capacity, and stacking ability.
 They often have multiple shelves.
-It can be made up of glass, polypropylene, polycarbonate, or acrylic cabinets.
-It is designed in a way to maintain a low-humidity atmosphere which is useful in drying hot objects and storing samples for the long term without any damage due to chemical reactions caused by moisture or fungal growth.
-They can be a vacuum and non-vacuum cabinets with different configurations and various height and width options.
+Its construction can be of glass, polypropylene, polycarbonate, or acrylic cabinets.
+The design of this type of desiccator is in a way to maintain a low-humidity atmosphere which is useful in drying hot objects and storing samples for the long term without any damage due to chemical reactions caused by moisture or fungal growth.
+They can be vacuum and non-vacuum cabinets with different configurations and various height and width options.

 - Lid: The material for the lid is the same as that of the chamber.
 It is placed on the top of the chamber.
 Silicone grease applied on the interface of the lid and chamber maintains an airtight seal.

 - Desiccator plate: A pair of mesh or sieves is placed inside the chamber.
-The upper perforated plate is used to hold crucibles, Petri plates, and other materials along with the samples to be dried or stored.
-A lower plate is used to hold the desiccant.
+The upper perforated plate holds crucibles, Petri plates, and other materials along with the samples to be dried or stored.
+A lower plate holds the desiccant.
 The plates can be of stainless steel or polypropylene materials.

-- Stopcock: It is present in vacuum desiccators which are used to remove the air and moisture from the chamber.
+- Stopcock: It is present in vacuum desiccators which helps to remove the air and moisture from the chamber.